ossia/score-docs/docs/quick-start/working-with-devices.md

 |                                                                 |                                                             | [Wiimote]({{ site.baseurl }}/devices/wiimote-device.html)   |

-Detailed explanations on these various device types and corresponding setup options can be found in the [References pages]({{ site.baseurl }}/devices.html).
+Detailed explanations on these various device types and corresponding setup options can be found in the [Reference pages]({{ site.baseurl }}/devices.html).

 ## Devices' namespace browsing

 The `Device explorer` provides a unified view of your devices parameters as a tree-like structure.
 Devices are exposed as a number of nodes (some key parts of your device) and their related parameters.

-From there you can freely browse your distant devices for monitoring or more importantly to select the parameters you want to control from *score*, as detailed in the next topic of this [Quick start]({{ site.baseurl }}/docs/quick-start/saving-and-recalling-devices-state.html "Scenario authoring").
+From there you can freely browse your distant devices for monitoring or more importantly to select the parameters you want to control from *score*, as detailed in the next topic of this [Quick start]({{ site.baseurl }}/quick-start/saving-and-recalling-devices-state.html "Scenario authoring").

 ![Device's namespace browsing]({{ site.baseurl }}/assets/images/quick-start/working-with-devices/de-browsing.gif "Device's namespace browsing")